membase/ns_server/README.markdown

     that you just built to <REPO_ROOT>/priv/memcached
   * Create a sym link from the for_release northscale memcached memcached/.libs/default_engine.so to
-    <REPO_ROOT>/priv/engines/default_engine.so
+    <REPO_ROOT>/priv/default_engine.so
-  * If your sym links are correct, you should be able to cd <REPO_ROOT>/priv and run:
+  * If your sym links are correct, you should be able to cd <REPO_ROOT>/priv and run (just to test):
-./memcached -E ./engines/default_engine.so -e "engine=./engines/default_engine.so" -vvv
+./memcached -d -P /tmp/memcached.pid -E default_engine.so -e "engine=./engines/default_engine.so" -vvv
-    NOTE: the emoxi tests will run this from ../../priv
+    NOTE: the emoxi tests will run this from ../../priv then kill: kill `cat /tmp/memcached.pid`
+    The build process, when running 'make test', will start memcached in this manner to ensure the test succesfully runs.
-  * If you're not doing sym links, instead make sure that the memcached/.libs/default_engine.so and bucket_engine/.libs/bucket_engine.so created when building the for_release northscale memcached and bucket_engine are on your LD_LIBRARY_PATH (in OS X this is the DYLD_LIBRARY_PATH).
-Or...
+  * If you're not employing the use of sym links, instead make sure that the memcached/.libs/default_engine.so and bucket_engine/.libs/bucket_engine.so created when building the for_release northscale memcached and bucket_engine are in the same directory as the memcached executable either by copying or by soft links.
+    For the buildbot machines, these shared libraries are not installed system-wide because they could intefere with the state of the build machine.
   * Just a general note, if you are making changes to the priv/config file and these changes don't appear to be reflected in the start up procedures, try deleting the <REPO_ROOT>/config dir.